 Recommended Sock Brands:

-- Darn Tough Socks - Made in Vermont, this brand of really nice socks that will last for years.
-These get great reviews.
+- Darn Tough Socks - Made in Vermont, this brand of really nice socks will last for years.
+They get great reviews.

 - Wigwam Soccks - Another quality brand that is worth checking out.